nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This feature is enabled by the following classes in particular:

-- `LinkXYZCommand` - The command that links a crew to a flight
+- `LinkXYZToFlightCommand` - The command that links a crew to a flight
-- `LinkXYZCommandFactory` - The factory class that creates an {@code LinkCrewCommand}
+- `XYZFlightLinkCommandFactory` - The factory class that creates an `LinkXYZToFlightCommand` (It's also capable of creating an `UnlinkXYZFromFlightCommand`)
 - `Link` - The class defining a link to a target
 - `Flight` - The class defining a flight object in Wingman